 We hope these tips will help make your life a little easier during this time.
 Please remember that you must already have an Office 365 subscription and regularly use the platform to be able to fully take advantage of the Office 365 online interface.

-At Aldridge, employee education around security and new technologies is part of the Support principle of the Framework for Successful IT.
 You can implement the right technology, but if your staff can’t use it, they can’t benefit from it.
 In the midst of the Coronavirus pandemic, we are doing everything we can to support our clients so they can use their technology tools to stay productive during this time.
 While it may be too late to deploy a solution for your staff to meet your remote work needs, you can start preparing for the future.
-Schedule time to speak with an Aldridge representative to talk more about your options.
+View our IT support services to see your other options.